Transcript: Reps. Jason Crow and Tony Gonzales on "Face the Nation," Nov. 5, 2023

 MARGARET BRENNAN: But unconditionally is different from what Congressman Crow was saying, which was you can prosecute a war on terrorism without causing mass civilian casualties.
 Do you agree with that?

-REP. ANTHONY GONZALES: I would- I would argue that Israel is not trying to cause civilian casualties.
+REP. TONYGONZALES: I would- I would argue that Israel is not trying to cause civilian casualties.
 They--

 MARGARET BRENNAN: But they have…. the fact of that bombing…